swt30/thesis/chapters/01-introduction/01-introduction.md

 In summary, water is an interesting test case for assessing how the thermal behaviour of the equation of state may affect the observable properties of a planet.
 And although it is certainly not the only component of interest, the potential for planets with large water layers means that it is worthwhile investigating.

-> TODO: more detailed argument as to why watery planets are worth focusing on?

 ## This dissertation

 In this chapter I have given an overview of recent work in exoplanet detection and characterisation.